 - The Lost Weekend Festival [link]

-- …. plus a dozen meetups between TechExeter and DigitalExeter, held at Exeter Phoenix, Jurys Inn, and the City Gate.
+- …. plus a dozen meetups a year between TechExeter and DigitalExeter, held at Exeter Phoenix, Jurys Inn, and the City Gate.

 Community, Conference and Diversity